bmcdorman/mcdorman.io/src/data/roles/microsoft-software-development-intern/description.md

 Interned on the Windows Driver Frameworks team.
-Worked on exciting experimental technology initiatives to ease porting kernel and user-level drivers to Windows.
+Worked on an exciting experimental technology initiative to ease developing kernel and user-level drivers for Windows.
+Received full-time offer.